Clomipramine Side Effects

 Applies to clomipramine: oral capsule, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking clomipramine:More common
+You should check with your doctor immediately if any of these side effects occur when taking clomipramine:More common

 - Bladder pain